 - 1. Test-takers in Sulaimani shall pay at the AUIS on testing date.
-Test-takers in Erbil, Baghdad and Basrah shall pay at AMIDEAST before testing date.
-Bring receipt on testing date. - 2.
+Test-takers in Erbil, Baghdad and Basrah shall pay at...
+TBA! - 2.
 Bring civil status ID, national ID, passport or residency card on testing date.

-Testing location Payment and registration Arrival time Sulaimani, AUIS \$100 on testing date 9:00 a.m.
-Erbil, AMIDEAST \$150 before testing date 8:00 a.m.
-Baghdad, AMIDEAST \$150 before testing date 8:30 a.m.
-Basrah, AMIDEAST \$150 before testing date 8:30 a.m.
+Testing location Payment and registration Arrival time

+Sulaimani, AUIS TBA 9:00 a.m.

+Erbil TBA 9:00 a.m.

+Baghdad TBA 9:00 a.m.

+Basrah TBA 9:00 a.m.

 If you are late or miss your registered date, you may choose a new date for a total fee consisting of the price of the missed test and the new test.
-To register a make-up, please visit or contact your Admission Adviser or the AUIS Testing Center.
+To register a make-up, please visit or contact your Admission Adviser or the testing team at PDI.